privacybydesign/yivi-portal/README.md

    * With choice from credentials from existing Attestation Providers
    * Purpose inquiry per Condiscon (session request format of Yivi) and per individual chosen attributes

-### Cron Jobs
+### Cronjobs

-Currently, 3 types of Cron Jobs are set. `DNS Verification`, `Import Trusted RPs`, `Import Trusted APs`.
+Currently, 3 types of  cronjobs are set. `DNS Verification`, `Import Trusted RPs`, `Import Trusted APs`.
 The latter use appropriate scheme repositories to create or update entities in the database.

-### AP Registration
-(in progress...)
+T

 ### Status Tracking
 The state of AP or RP registrations from an organization can be followed with status detailed workflow: